araamz/Stipes/README.md

 # Stipes

 A task management application built using React and Flask.
-The application features routing to different pages, CRUD methodology, and basic responsive design.
+The application features routing to different pages, CRUD methodology, and use of CSS media queries.
+The purpose of Stipes was to learn React and Flask and develop skills using newer features of JavaScript such as arrow functions and the Fetch API provided by ES6.
+Using the lessons learned I hope to apply them to future projects and enhance my understanding of these frameworks.

+## Used Tools

+Tools used to create the application frontend and backend are listed in the below list.
+The full requirements for the frontend are listed within _package.json_ and can be installed via `npm install`.
+The full requirements for the frontend are listed within _requirements.txt_ and can be installed via `pip install -r requirements.txt`.

+- Frontend
+  - React 17.0.2
+  - React-Router 6.2.1
+- Backend
+  - Flask 2.0.2
+  - Flask-SQLAlchemy 2.5.1

 ## Installing Stipes

 ## Frontend Design

+### React Project Configuration

+### Frontend Routing

+### Application Styling

 ## Backend Design

+### Database Models

-### Backend Routes and Endpoints
+### Backend Routing

 The application's backend consists of ten points.
 The routing scheme contains two variables used to identify a specifc goal (with **goal_id**) and a specific story (with **story_id**).
 All goals have a child to parent relationship with a story.
 The routing of the backend is delineated by the following code piece below.